TR-tryingnewstuff/keras-rl-and-gym-first-algo/README.md

 My first reinforcement learning algorithm using keras-rl and gym.

 The algorithm is meant to train to trade using the S&P500 historical price data.
+Also pip install does not work with tvDatafeed, please refer to https://github.com/StreamAlpha/tvdatafeed  for more information or simply use the following command:

+	pip install --upgrade --no-cache-dir git+https://github.com/StreamAlpha/tvdatafeed.git

 There are 3 possible different actions it must choose from at every step : sell (O), do nothing (1), buy (2)